openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_subsections.rst

 #.
 In the outline, expand the section in which you want to create a new
    subsection.
 #.
 Click **New Subsection** at the bottom of the expanded section.
 A new
-   subsection is added at the end of the section, with the subsection name selected.
+   subsection appears at the end of the section, with the subsection name selected.
 #.
 Enter the name for the new subsection.
-Remember that students see the
+A descriptive name can help learners
-   subsection name in the courseware.
+   locate content in the courseware.
+It can also help you select content when you analyze performance in edX Insights.
 #. :ref:`Add units<Create a Unit>` to the new subsection as needed.

 It is recommended that you :ref:`test course content <Testing Your Course